meet-eu-21/Team-SB3/README.md

 - As a consequence of having two correlation matrices, all of the remaining steps are doubled : the eigenvalues and eigenvectors calculation, the Gene Density data analysis (coupled with the use of both list of saved bins from the filtering) and the finding of the compartments.
 However, the data processing for all of this stay the same as in the intrachromosomal study.

-Our adaptation of the intrachromosomal study to the interchromosomic case ends here.
+Our adaptation of the intrachromosomal study to the interchromosomal case ends here.
 Technically speaking, the original code has a last step in which it generates a .pdb file.
 This step has not been adapted yet in our code, that is why it is overlooked during the code's execution by being between quotation marks.
 But the procedure is the same as it is for intrachromosomal study.

 ## Compartments evaluation to gold standards :

+This part covers how to use [get_results][Code/get_results.py] to convert the file of compartments generated by the previous pipeline to get similarity compared to gold standard results given by Leopold in the folder [Gold standards][Gold_standards].

 ## Collaborative work with team SB1 (Sorbonne University) :